 In England, Wales or Northern Ireland: Any business interests and the value contained in them can generally be taken into account as one of the ‘matrimonial assets’ to be divided on divorce or dissolution.

 In Scotland: Business interests will generally only be taken into account as ‘matrimonial property’ if they were set up or acquired after you were married or became civil partners.
 However, any increase in the value of pre-existing business interests while you were married or civil partners might be counted as matrimonial property.

 The rules are quite complicated, so it’s probably best to get legal advice.

 How courts deal with businesses in financial settlements

-If it is possible, the courts tend to leave the business owner with the business and compensate the other partner with a larger share of the other assets and/or maintenance.
+If it is possible, the courts tend to leave the business owner with the business and compensate the other spouse with a larger share of the other assets and/or maintenance.

 Ideally, the courts prefer not to leave one person with all the cash assets and another with assets that are tied up in something like a business.